JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Past Perfect Continuous Tense.md

 > It had been raining a lot lately.
 > They had been feeling ill recently.
 > I had been sleeping for two hourd by the time I woke up at 11.00 PM.
+> Sarah had been waiting for the bus for over an hour before it finally arrived.
+> John and Emily had been studying English for several years before they moved to an English-speaking country.
+> By the time the guests arrived, Mark and Rachel had been preparing dinner for hours.
+> David realized he had been talking on the phone for so long that he forgot about his appointment.
+> Before the storm hit, the birds had been singing happily outside for most of the afternoon.
+> By the time she got home, her children, Alex and Lily, had been playing video games for hours.
+> Before the concert started, the orchestra had been rehearsing tirelessly for weeks.
+> When Tom arrived at the party, Jack and Emma had been dancing for hours already.
+> By the time they reached the summit, Tom and Emily had been climbing the mountain for two days.
+> Lisa had been working at the company for ten years before she decided to retire.